-When the production of personal computers (PCs) was started in the early

-1980s, however, MITI adopted virtually no industrial policy for the PC industry.
+When the production of personal computers (PCs) was started in the early 1980s, however, MITI adopted virtually no industrial policy for the PC industry.
 The Japanese PC industry was put into competitive environment, although MITI did not advertise as such.
 Probably, MITI was too busy with the LSI industry to extend protection to the emerging PC industry.
 MITI may have considered LSIs as an indispensable element in almost all industrial activities, whereas the PC industry as a branch application of LSIs.
-Also, since PC was considered to be a miniature of mainframes, which were the core of computer products.
+Also, MITI may have adopted no industrial policy for the PC industry since PC was considered to be a miniature of mainframes, which were the core of computer products.

-There was an expectation in Japan that, because the future PC was considered to be a miniature of the mainframe, it is Japan that will receive comparative advantage of producing PC.
+There was an expectation in Japan that, because the future PC was considered to be a miniature of the mainframe, Japan should receive comparative advantage of producing PC.
 Japanese corporations were well known, by that time, for the capability to create miniature products such as transistor radios and portable tape recorders.
 Although Japanese corporations might not be able to create a new product or service from scratch, they were good in improving and trimming a product which had been produced and sold in the market.
-The PC in the beginning of the 1980s fitted perfectly to this idea.
-In addition, PC was considered to be similar to electronic appliances; PC, after all, is a product obtained by assembling electric and electronic parts and, as electronic appliances are.
+The PC in the beginning of the 1980s fitted perfectly to this frame.
+In addition, PC was considered to be similar to electronic appliances, for which Japanese producers possessed comparative advantage; PC, after all, is a product obtained by assembling electric and electronic parts, as electronic appliances are.

 Today, we know that this expectation did not materialize.
 Almost all major software products used in Japan are imported from U.S., though minor changes of rewriting the language from English to Japanese may be made in Japan.
-Second, the operating system is under a monopoly by the Microsoft Corporation.
+Second, the operating system is under monopoly by the Microsoft Corporation.
 Third, even in the area of hardware, Japanese products barely compete with U.S. ones.
 New ideas in designing hardware and software seem to come exclusively from U.S. The overall performance of the Japanese PC industry, when it is compared with that of other manufacturing industries such as automobile and electronic appliances, is a disappointment to the Japanese.